rmaicle/rmaicle.github.io/_tidbits/tidbits-6.md

 ---
+title:
+excerpt:
+type: quote
-title:  Robert A. Heinlein, The Moon is a Harsh Mistress
+by: Robert A. Heinlein, The Moon is a Harsh Mistress
-excerpt: Quote
-collection: Tidbits
 ---

 Don't explain computers to laymen.
 Simpler to explain sex to a virgin.